pilarcode/pilarcode/docs/observability.md

 ## Observability frameworks

 - [opentelemetry](https://opentelemetry.io/) An observability framework and toolkit designed to facilitate the Generation Export Collection of telemetry data such as traces, metrics, and logs.
+- [Traceloop](https://github.com/traceloop/openllmetry) Open-source observability for your LLM application, based on OpenTelemetry
 - [AgentOps](https://www.agentops.ai/) Python SDK for AI agent monitoring, LLM cost tracking, benchmarking, and more.
 Integrates with most LLMs and agent frameworks including CrewAI, Agno, OpenAI Agents SDK, Langchain, Autogen, AG2, and CamelAI
 - [Pydantic logfire](https://pydantic.dev/logfire) Visualise your whole app, not just LLM calls
 - [Arize](https://arize.com/)